Get the fastest New Mexico LLC formation online with worry-free services and support to start your business

 When you’re coming up with a business name, it’s wise to consider whether you can secure a matching domain name so that your future website can be easily found online.
 We have a tool to help you do a preliminary domain name search.
 Our domain name registration service can help you secure the online name that will best serve your company.

 Once you have the perfect name chosen, you will still need to complete a few steps before you can file your Articles of Organization to legally establish your business.
 Reserving your business name in the meantime ensures that nobody else can take it.
-Please note that you will only be able to do this online, as New Mexico has no option for reserving your name by mail.
+You will only be able to do this online, as New Mexico has no option for reserving your name by mail.
 If you’d rather not deal with this process yourself, we have a business name reservation service that can handle it for you.
 As part of the service, we also check to see if your desired name is available.

-To make sure you’re entirely in the clear with your business name, visit the United States Patent and Trademark Office website to see whether your business name or logo is federally trademarked.
+Visit the United States Patent and Trademark Office website to see whether your business name or logo is federally trademarked.
 Trademarks can also happen at the state level.
-To find out if your desired business name is already trademarked and/or apply for a trademark of your own, go to the New Mexico Secretary of State website page for trademarks.
+To find out if your desired business name is already trademarked go to the New Mexico Secretary of State website.